chriswmackey/honeybee-primer/text/components/Set_Identifier.md

 Any honeybee-core object (eg. Room, Face, Shade, Aperture) or any honeybee extension object (eg. energy construction, radiance modifier) for which the identifier should be changed.
 * ##### id [Required]
 Text for the identifier of the object.
 Note that, if this identifier does not conform to acceptable values of the object type (eg. no spaces for a radiance modifier id), then an exception will be thrown.
+* ##### name
+An optional text string to set the name of the object to something other than the identifier.

 #### Outputs
 * ##### hb_obj